dlokas159/Lokas-Daniel-Portfolio/networking-assignments/subnetting_and_maintaining_multiple_LANs.md

 • Why you selected the specific devices in your network
 • Why certain parts of your network are wired and others are wireless
 • Whether you chose a peer-to-peer or client-server model, and why

+## Assignment 3 Reflection:
+2. Written Explanation (One Paragraph Required)
+Write one well-developed paragraph that answers:
+Explain how the router allowed devices on different LANs to communicate.
+Include the role of the default gateway.
+Your paragraph must include:
+• Explanation of how the router connects networks
+• Role of the router interfaces
+• Role of the default gateway
+• Evidence from your ping results